Skip to main content

 Set up direct deposit to receive your tax refund

-You can receive your tax refund faster through direct deposit instead of by mail.
-Learn how direct deposit works and how to set it up.
+Get your tax refund faster through direct deposit instead of by mail.
+Learn how direct deposit works, how to set it up, and change your account’s information.

 The IRS uses direct deposit to electronically issue tax refund payments directly into taxpayers’ financial accounts.
 In most cases, you will receive your tax refund in less than 21 days after you file your federal tax return.